 Many of our operations are on or near land that is sacred to many, including Indigenous communities.
-We recognise the cultural, spiritual and physical connections that Indigenous peoples often have with land, water, flora and fauna.
+We recognise the cultural, spiritual and physical connections that Indigenous people often have with land, water, flora and fauna.
 We are committed to working in a way that respects their rights and reflects their perspectives.

 How we Protect Cultural Heritage

 Long before we start to mine the land, we do cultural and environmental studies to understand the area.
 We work with people who live there, work there and know the land.
-We also employ archaeologists and scientists, and partner with universities, government and Indigenous organisations to help us find new and better ways to preserve cultural heritage and reduce our impact.
+We also employ archaeologists and scientists, and partner with universities, government and Indigenous organisations to find new and better ways to preserve cultural heritage and reduce our impact.

 Every Rio Tinto operation has a system in place to identify and understand cultural heritage values, their significance and options for managing any issues that arise.
 This includes providing cultural awareness training to employees and contractors so they understand the significance of sites and how they must be treated.
 Where we have to disturb land, we work with local people to make sure we rehabilitate the land appropriately afterwards.
 Where possible, we also enable Indigenous peoples to maintain access to sites of cultural significance to maintain their connection and customary practices.